-The influence of the mother/child unit on the evolution of human symbolic consciousness has gone largely unnoticed.
-Until fMRI's or some other non-invasive, in vivo brain scan technology (like infrared spectroscopy used by Laura-Ann Petitto at Dartmouth to study babbling infants) make it possible to image the developmental/neurological links between gesture, speech, marks and the human maternal and child mind, including research with literate and illiterate children's brain scans longitudinally to evaluate long-term differences in adult brains (8), the evolutionary pressure of marks on especially flexible maternal and child brain tissue that occurred 1.9 million years ago remains theoretical, as do language's links to cellular biology's earliest cilial and pseudopodial outreach systems (61, 62).
+Still, that role in the evolution of human symbolic consciousness has gone largely unnoticed.
+Until fMRI's or some other non-invasive, in vivo brain scan technology (like infrared spectroscopy used by Laura-Ann Petitto at Dartmouth to study babbling infants) make it possible to image the developmental/neurological links between gesture, speech, marks and the human maternal and child mind, including research with literate and illiterate children's brain scans longitudinally to evaluate long-term differences in adult brains (8) the evolutionary pressure of marks on especially flexible maternal and child brain tissue that occurred 1.9 million years ago remains theoretical, including language's links to cellular biology's earliest cilial and pseudopodial outreach systems (61, 62).

-Until we have fMRI's of mark-making versus non-mark-making toddlers and young children as they acquire speech, we can only hypothesize about the neurological differences, while noting the observable behavioral differences which, until they are codified in a data base, remain anecdotal.
+Until we have fMRI's of mark-making versus non-mark-making toddlers and young children as they acquire speech, we can only hypothesize about the neurological differences, while noting the observable differences which, until they are codified in a data base, remain anecdotal.

-Still, observations of children, and clues from research in art history, anthropology, biology, cellular biology, developmental child psychology, and gender-related neurobiology strongly suggest that speech, gestures, and literacy co-evolved in the context of mother/child interactions (16).
-FIGURE EIGHTEEN.
+Still, observations of children, and clues from research in art history, anthropology, biology, cellular biology, developmental child psychology, and gender-related neurobiology strongly suggest that speech, gestures, literacy co-evolved in the context of mother/child interactions (16).

-New insights on hominid brain evolution in connection with language, emotion, and literacy, will, in time, underscore the importance of notational systems to human consciousness and well-being.
-A model of human language requires a theory of intelligible marks, including scribbling as significant neuro-bio-evolutionary behavior.
+New insights on hominid brain evolution in connection with language, emotion, and literacy, will, in time, underscore the importance of notational systems to human consciousness and wellbeing.
+A model of human language requires a theory of intelligible marks, including scribbling as significant neuro-bio-evolutionary behavior, practiced in the context of maternal/caregiving.